-It’s no surprise that Epson is #1 in ease of use as that has been one of our major focus points for nearly 20 years.
+It’s no surprise that EPSON Robots is #1 in ease of use as that has been one of our major focus points for nearly 20 years.
 In 1994 we introduced the 1st robot controller to support Microsoft Windows and set a new standard in ease of use.
-But the inovation didn’t stop there.
-3 years later we integrated Windows into the world’s first PC based Open Architecture Controller and have led the industry in ease of use ever since.
-(We recently introduced our 3rd generation PC based controller with the RC620+ Controller)
+But the innovation didn’t stop there.
+Three years later we integrated Windows into the world’s first PC based Open Architecture Controller and have led the industry in ease of use ever since.
+(We recently introduced our 4th generation PC based controller with the RC700A Controller)

 Epson Robots are famous for running 24/7 and 365 days a year.
 Our robots are used in thousands of factories throughout the world including many Epson factories so we know how important it is for robots to continue running.
 In fact, there are many Epson robots running today that have been out there for 15+ years and still going strong.
 With proper maintenance and following application guidelines, you will get many years of useful production from your Epson Robot.